moodleou/moodle-report_customsql/README.txt

 This report plugin allows Administrators to set up arbitrary database queries to act as ad-hoc reports.
 Reports can be of two types, either run on demand, or scheduled to run automatically.

 Other users with the right capability can go in and see a list of queries that they have access to.
 Results can be viewed on-screen or downloaded as CSV.

+Reports can contain placeholders, in which case, the user running the report is presented with a form where they can enter the values to substitute for the placeholders before running the report.

 See http://docs.moodle.org/22/en/Custom_SQL_queries_report for more information.